abearcodes/Valheim/ABearCodes.Valheim.CraftingWithContainers/ThunderStoreResources/README.md

  ## Changelog

+ ### 1.0.3

+ - Partial multiplayer workaround for containers not updating.
+Does not fix: ships, moving carts, dragging resources at the last possible second.

  ### 1.0.2

  - Fixed a bug of not removing items when the amount of items is the exact